migueldeicaza/SwiftTerm/README.md

 ====================

-If you are using Xcode, there are two toplevel projects, one for Mac and one for iOS.
+If you are using Xcode, there are two toplevel projects, one for Mac and one for iOS in the TerminalApp directory, one called "iOSTerminal.xcodeproj" and one called "MacTerminal.xcodeproj".

 This is needed because Xcode does not provide code completion for iOS if you have a Mac project in the project.
 So I had to split them up.
 Both projects reference the same SwiftTerm package.

+When working with these projects, if you choose the terminal application it will run this one.
+To run the test suite, select the 'SwiftTerm' target instead, and you can use 'SwiftTermFuzz' to run the fuzzer.

 You can use `swift build` to build the package, and `swift test` to run the test suite - but be warned that the test suite expects the